Error mitigation for universal gates on encoded qubits

-The implementation of a $T$-gate via magic states (see Figure~\ref{fig_Tgate}) has the drawback of using two encoded qubits.
+\textit{Error-mitigated logical T-gates via code switching.}--- The implementation of a $T$-gate via magic states (see Figure~\ref{fig_Tgate}) has the drawback of using two encoded qubits.
 It also includes a logical CNOT gate which may require more logical qubits for certain implementations~\cite{horsman2012surface}.
 One may ask if a logical $T$-gate can be implemented using only one logical qubit.
 In this section we show how to accomplish this task by combining the QPD method and the code switching method pioneered by Paetznick and Reichardt~\cite{paetznick2013universal}.